 Store in a cool, dark place for at least 4 weeks to steep

 Shake vigorously once a day during these 4 weeks.

 Strain through 2-3 layers of cheesecloth, getting all the liquid out until only the hard dried up berries remain.
 They actually look more like pits when you're done getting all the juice out.

 Place the extract in a glass jar and store in a cool, dark place until needed.

-Dose is 2 tablespoons, each morning and afternoon, then 3 tablespoons before bed.
+Dose is 2 tablespoons, each morning and afternoon, and again before bed.